-(a) Give a brief description of your benchmark which highlights the important or interesting characteristics of the program.
-Describe it both from the scientist/engineering point of view (why this is an interesting/important problem) and from the compiler optimizer point of view (what features make it interesting to optimize).
+- (a) Give a brief description of your benchmark which highlights the important or interesting characteristics of the program.
+Describe it both from the scientist/engineering point of view (why this is an interesting/important problem) and from the compiler optimizer point of view (what features make it interesting to optimize). - (b) Describe how to run the benchmark, and describe the required formats for inputs and which different inputs you have provided.